SiddheshKhedekar/TwitterSentimentAnalysis/proposal.md

 #### The conclusion of the project and the results are the following.

 I am successfully able to create a sentiment classifier using a labeled twitter dataset.
-The CNN Classifier I implement will be able to meet a certain accuracy level of approximately higher than 80%.
+The CNN Classifier I implement will be able to meet a certain accuracy level of approximately higher than the benchmarks I have used.

 ---